A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets: Bradley-Terry model Bradley-Terry model

-The standard BT model does not deal with ties and thus \(1 - P(i \succ\,j) = P(j \succ\,i)\), but there are some extensions of the BT model that incorporate ties into the model \citep{rao1967ties, davidson1970extending, baker2021modifying}.
-We will discuss the model proposed by \citet{davidson1970extending} in Section \ref{test-ties}.
-One common practice is to keep the standard BT model without ties but to change the data provided to the estimation procedure so that a tie between \(i\) and \(j\) is modeled a counting as both a victory for \(i\) and for \(j\) or sometimes as half a victory for each.
-We will elaborate this point further in Section \ref{test-ties}.
+Inthe case of ties, a common approach is to change the data used for estimation so that a tie between players \(i\) and \(j\) is counted as both a victory for \(i\) and for \(j\) or sometimes as half a victory for each.
+This will be further explained in Section \ref{test-ties}.

 \hypertarget{mle-and-bayesian-estimation-of-the-w-or-beta}{